cowlicks/privacypossum/README.md

 * t.co unwrapping
 * evercookie/supercookie protection, start with localstorage read/write in 3rd party frames

+## etag tracking

+Disable Etag tracking for 3rd party requests.
+We can send a false Etag, if the server sends back an etag that was the same as the previously set Etag, we can verify that it is authentic since they are sending the same etag repeatedly for the same request.

+Unfortunately, chrome witholds the `if-none-match` headers from `onBeforeSendHeaders` (https://developer.chrome.com/extensions/webRequest#Life_cycle_of_requests).
+So we can't prevent the browser from revealing some data via sending cache information.
+We can still prevent 3rd parties from setting it.

+We should report this as a privacy bug in chrome.

+This is slightly more invasive than cookie & referer header blocking, it should probably have a seperate UI thing.

 # Usuage features Roadmap

 * disable actions for urls in popup